 Welcome.
 I'm Aaron.

-I fell in love for the first time when I was 11 years old, and I've felt fascinated by romantic relationships, their effect on our behavior and emotional wellbeing, and their ability to help us grow ever since.
+I have maintained a love for and focus on romance and intimacy that started when I fell in love for the first time when I was a young teenager.
+Ever since, I've felt fascinated by romantic relationships, their dramatic effect on our behavior and emotional cycles, and their ability to help us grow.
 I think and theorize about them, I talk to my friends about theirs, and I find challenge and incredible joy in my own.
-I have been trained to counsel and coach on relationships professionally, and I've worked with hundreds of people to both help make their romantic lives, and lives in general, more successful and fulfilling and transform inner and outer conflict to connection and love.
-While I also work with and enjoy the general topics of human psychology, spirituality, growth and transformation, and healing, I like to understand life through the lens of interpersonal relationships.

 I have also maintained a love for and focus on general wellness and decision making that began with my own struggles with anxiety, depression, and habit change.
 I am approaching you as the professional and the expert, but not from a superior, inhuman position.
 I am in the messy trenches working on my own life right along side you, practicing what I believe and speak.

 I have honed my own unique coaching style, an integration of the Co-Active coaching model, behavioral and humanistic psychology, insights from neuroscience and decision making theory, and a strong dose of genuine care, as well as my own contributions through life and coaching experience.
 I use both a forward-thinking coaching approach and a past-focused therapeutic approach.
 With clients, I work to develop and implement new actions, habits, and best practices, and I also effectively delve into the past in a way that creates change, honoring that sometimes our life history and experiences need to be addressed and “healed” more completely to move forward.
 My work has been described as “tough love, mixed with big brother, mixed with professional therapist, coach, and educator.”